nftstorage/carbites/README.md

 Chunking for CAR files.
 Split a single CAR into multiple CARs.

-⚠️ v0.x uses naive algorithm and creates multi root CAR files.
+⚠️ v0.x uses naive algorithm and emitted CAR files that are not the first have 0 roots.

 ## Install